Daxaar/Flight-Data-API/README.md

 # Flight-Data-API

-Provides a proxy endpoint for accessing the BHX arrivals and departures JSON data.
+Provides a proxy endpoint for accessing the live BHX arrivals and departures in JSON format.